In our increasingly health-conscious society, microgreens are the latest food trend, and for good reason.

 First, multivitamins carry a considerable risk of potential interactions with other medications you may be taking.

-High concentrations of some vitamins and minerals (e.g. vitamin C, zinc) paired with amounts you’re already getting in your diet could cause an excess intake, which is known to produce unwanted side effects like nausea, stomach cramps, or even diarrhea.
+High concentrations of some vitamins and minerals (e.g., vitamin C, zinc) paired with amounts you’re already getting in your diet could cause an excess intake, which is known to produce unwanted side effects like nausea, stomach cramps, or even diarrhea.

-We all hoped someday a "pill" would be developed to satisfy our nutritional needs.
+We all hoped a “pill” would someday be developed to satisfy our nutritional needs.
 Unfortunately, that has not happened, nor will it.
 The best way to gain nutritional value is to eat fresh foods.

 The fresher, the better.